 Single (one time) license is issued free of charge;

 Individual license costs AMD 20,000 (approx. USD 45)

 Address of Non-Proliferation Center (NPC) which specializes in providing expert opinions on dual-use items:

 Telephone: +37410 532772

 NOTICE: The lists of documents and information required for customs control, and procedures for their submission to Customs Authorities are provided for by the Government decree No. 1779-N adopted on the 21st of November, 2003.

-By booking on this page, you can get free live consultation from a professional specializing in this area.
+By booking on this page, you can get live consultation from a professional specializing in this area.